 Health Maintenance and Preventive Medicine

-There are ways to help your child/teen stay on track with their asthma action plan.
+Make sure you always have enough supply of your child’s asthma medicines.
+These medicines do expire, so make sure they’re still okay to use.
 Mail-order pharmacies allow you to easily order prescriptions ahead of time so that you can have a three-month supply on hand.

 There are numerous resources available for families of children with asthma: